Pink Peacock: Establishment

 Pink Peacock was founded by Morgan Holleb and Joe Isaac, both active participants in Irn-Ju, a Jewish anarchist collective in Scotland.
 The founders formed plans to open a queer and Yiddish café in 2019.
 They chose the name Pink Peacock, or די ראָזעווע פּאַווע (di rozeve pave) in Yiddish, after the golden peacock that is a traditional Yiddish symbol.
-They were motivated by the lack of queer and Jewish spaces in Govanhill, and the lack of Yiddish spaces in Scotland; the café is the country's first physical Yiddish-focused space to open in decades.
+They were motivated by the lack of queer and Jewish spaces in Govanhill, and the lack of Yiddish spaces in Scotland; the café was the country's first physical Yiddish-focused space to open in decades.

 In July 2020, Pink Peacock campaigned to crowdfund £10,000 to cover the costs of running the café for three months.
 They successfully raised a total of £15,885 by the end of the campaign in August 2020.

 The COVID-19 pandemic disrupted the planned opening of the café.
-During the COVID-19 lockdowns, Isaac and Holleb distributed packages of food in Govanhill and organized various queer and Jewish online events.
+During the COVID-19 lockdowns, Isaac and Holleb distributed packages of food in Govanhill and organised various queer and Jewish online events.

 Operation

-Pink Peacock operates on a pay-what-you-can model, telling customers the break-even price but allowing them to pay any amount.
-The café is alcohol-free and vegan, and has a community fridge outside the café stocked with food.
-In addition to food, they sell what Jewish Currents described in 2021 as "Jewish lefty merch".
-The café is run as a cooperative by workers and community members.
+Pink Peacock operated on a pay-what-you-can model, telling customers the break-even price but allowing them to pay any amount.
+The café was alcohol-free and vegan, and had a community fridge outside the café stocked with food.
+In addition to food, they sold what Jewish Currents described in 2021 as "Jewish lefty merch".
+The café was run as a cooperative by workers and community members.

 Use of Yiddish

-Pink Peacock maintains a Yiddish version of its website, and uses the language on Twitter, unlike many other Yiddish-focused organizations.
+Pink Peacock maintained a Yiddish version of its website, and used the language on Twitter, unlike many other Yiddish-focused organisations.
 In a 2020 article for the Jewish Telegraphic Agency, Holleb explained that "Yiddish is a way of connecting with a Jewish language that isn’t modern Hebrew.
 There isn’t Yiddish nationhood.
 It is a diasporic language."

 Anti-police policy and tote bags

 In June 2021, Pink Peacock was the subject of reporting in the tabloid The Scottish Sun, which criticised their policy of "no cops, no terfs".
 Subsequently, the café's storefront was vandalised when a man painted over it.
 The cafe had also experienced vandalism a month prior to these events, in May 2021 when a window had been smashed in an incident which also saw windows broken in adjacent branches of Farmfoods and Semichem.
 Additionally, the coverage led to a complaint about the café displaying in its window a pink tote bag with the words "fuck the police" in English and Yiddish, which in turn led Police Scotland to visit Holleb and Isaac's home.
 Holleb was subsequently charged with breach of the peace, and Glasgow police seized one of the tote bags from Pink Peacock as evidence.
-After the seizure, which was publicized in local media and on Pink Peacock's Twitter account, the café sold out of the bags.
+After the seizure, which was publicised in local media and on Pink Peacock's Twitter account, the café sold out of the bags.